Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Evans' 94 receiving yards per game in his four career matchups against the Rams are 23.5 more than his over/under for Sunday's game.
+- Against the Rams, Evans has averaged 94 receiving yards per game over his four career matchups, 22.5 more than his over/under for Sunday's game.

-- Evans has caught a touchdown pass versus the Rams three times, but did not have multiple TDs in any of those games.

 - Note: Evans' stats vs. Rams date back to 2016.